KULeuven-Diepenbeek/osc-course/OS/content/chap1.md

 The register above can be accessed from software on address register 0x7A.
 When the software writes to this register **ALL** 8 bits are written.
 This is important to remember to avoid one of the <span style="color: green; font-weight: bold;">dragons</span> described above.
 This register serves as a CR and SR for the control of the Analog-to-Digital Converter.

-As can be learned from the datasheet, the MSB of this register is used to enable or disable the ADC.
+As can be learned from the datasheet, the MSB of this register is used to enable or disable the hardware ADC through software instructions.

 ### Two beating hearts
-As mentioned above, simply cross compiling for the targeted microcontroller allows for programming the Arduino UNO in C.
+As mentioned above, simply cross compiling for the targeted microcontroller allows for programming the Arduino UNO in C, outside of the Arduino IDE.

+Here two examples are shown to make a blinking light.
+The first example uses the Arduino IDE, the second example uses plain C.

-When using the Arduino IDE, this is fairly simple.
-The code would look something like this:
+The code in the Arduino IDE would look something like this:

 ```C
 void setup()